omerwe/S-PCGC/README.md

 4. **Estimate functional enrichment**.
 This is what we came here for.

 S-PCGC fully supports S-LDSC input and output formats, which enables it to interact with the S-LDSC ecosystem.
 We therefore recommend that you [familiarize yourself with S-LDSC](https://github.com/bulik/ldsc/wiki) before running S-PCGC.
-For example, you can run the S-LDSC scripts for [partitioned heritability from continuous annotations](https://github.com/bulik/ldsc/wiki/Partitioned-Heritability-from-Continuous-Annotations) on S-PCGC output.
+For example, you can input S-PCGC results into [the S-LDSC scripts for partitioned heritability from continuous annotations](https://github.com/bulik/ldsc/wiki/Partitioned-Heritability-from-Continuous-Annotations).

 ## TL;DR (A Simple Example)